Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.md

 hook.
 Such evaluation methods include `Debugger.Object.executeInGlobal`, `Debugger.Frame.eval`, and associated methods.

+Separately, any Debugger hooks triggered during calls to `Debugger.Object.executeInGlobal`, `Debugger.Frame.eval`, and associated methods will only be triggered on Debugger objects owned by the Debugger performing the evaluation.

 ### `onExceptionUnwind(frame, value)`
 The exception <i>value</i> has been thrown, and has propagated to
 <i>frame</i>; <i>frame</i> is the youngest remaining stack frame, and is a